How Much Raw Food Should You Feed?

 Switching Your Cat onto Raw Food

 Pups can switch over to a raw diet just like adults, starting with Chicken Meal and slowly adding new proteins and meaty bones to the diet.
 Remember slow growth is the best; everyone wants their puppy to grow the fastest and be the biggest healthiest looking puppy around.
 However by doing this you could be causing irreversible bone damage.
 If people comment on how “lanky” your puppy is, take it as a compliment on what a great job you are doing growing your pup slowly.
 Puppies should eat between 4% and 6% of their body weight (puppy’s weight x 0.05).
 Alternately, you can feed 2-3% of their expected adult weight, and make sure to adjust the amount you are feeding based on the pups body condition.
-You should be able to easily feel your pups ribs with the palm of your hand.
+You should be able to easily feel your pups ribs with the palm of your hand but hip bones should not protrude.
 Puppies should eat 3 times a day until they are about 6 months of age.
 From 6 months to about 1 year they should be fed twice daily.
 Once they are fully grown they can then be switched to one meal a day.
 Also remember that your pup’s bones are still very soft, so avoid too much exercise and any high impact activities.
 Back to Top

 Unless your dog or cat is severely immune compromised (in which case I suggest you seek the advice of a holistic vet) bacteria should not be a problem for them.
 They have a stomach with an extremely low pH (1 or 2).
 This is an inhospitable environment for salmonella and other forms of bacteria.
 However we humans, unlike our pets, are not designed to eat raw meat and these bacteria can be harmful to us.
 Handle your pet’s raw food like you would handle your own.
 Wash your hands after contact, clean any surfaces that have come in contact with raw food, do not leave raw food out for your pet for more than an hour or two.
 It is best to have a designated area for your dog or cat to eat raw meaty bones, during the summer outside is great; during the winter have them stay in an area that is easy to clean, such as a mat or towel, the bathroom or their kennel.
 Dogs have been shown to shed salmonella in their feces, so ensure you wash your hands after cleaning up after them.
 Back to Top